baecreative/ReadyBusinessDeliverables/README.md

 # Ready Business Index Tool Phase 2.1 Deliverables
-This repo contains the original deliverables for Phase 2 of the RBI project, with the addition of patches and defect fixes for Phase 2.1.
+This repo contains Phase 2.1 deliverables for the RBI project.

+Changes from v2.0 to 2.1:

+- Defect fixes to report.js (mainly score calculation)
+- Added functionality of min number of checkbox selected (survey.js)
+- Updated the embedded Survey and configuration files to those provided by Vodafone Group/ Celfocus
+- Element ids fixed in contact footer of report.html
+- Versioning comments added to all relevant files.